 When a child is born, their feet are primarily made out of cartilage.
 As the baby grows and develops, so do their feet.
 The cartilage gradually forms into bone that will be in place for his or her entire life.
 This growth isn’t complete until the late teens and can have an impact as an adult.

-Most footwear, just like a cast, restricts the movement of the foot.
+Most footwear restricts the movement of the foot and acts like a cast.
 Muscles in the arch and ankle don’t strengthen and rely on support from a shoe.
 When walking or running, toes are designed to spread out in order to absorb weight.
 This isn’t allowed with most footwear and the foot conforms to the shape of the shoe.

 Take a close look at the picture on the left, click on it to make it larger.
 You can see this boy’s toes are curled over and have little to no space between them.
 This is a result of consistently wearing shoes.
 The foot is not allowed to spread as it takes weight when walking and ill-fitting footwear causes growth problems.
 Shoes also make a person walk incorrectly so that the ankle, knees, hips, and back are not aligned correctly.
 Look at your own, or your child’s, feet and you will likely see the same problems as pictured here.
 The illustration on the right shows what a properly developed foot looks like.